UDN

 DynamicParameter

-A DynamicParameter node provides material parameters per-particle for particle emitters.
+The DynamicParameter expression provides a conduit for particle emitters to pass up to four values to the material to be used in any manner.
 These values are set in Cascade via a ParameterDynamic module placed on an emitter.

 FlipBookSample

-A FlipBookSample node is the TextureSample node for flipbook textures.
-Textures that were imported as flipbook texture need to use a FlipBookSample node.
-Under the hood, FlipBookSample performs the necessary UV manipulation to render the subimages of a flipbook texture, based on the HorizontalImages, VerticalImages and FrameRate properties of the flipbook texture.
+The FlipBookSample expression enables an animated flipbook texture to be used in a material.
+This is very similar to a TextureSample, but textures that were imported as flipbook texture need to use a FlipBookSample expression as under the hood, FlipBookSample performs the necessary UV manipulation to render the subimages of a flipbook texture, based on the HorizontalImages, VerticalImages and FrameRate properties of the flipbook texture.

 Floor